vitorjaguat/react-notes/README.md

       // allow read, create, delete, update;

       allow create: if request.auth != null;
-      // if there is an auth token, user can create a new document
+      // if there is an auth token, user can create a new document. request.auth is valid for all projects;

       allow read, delete: if request.auth.uid == resource.data.uid;
       //if the uid of the request matches the uid of the resource we want to access